utahkay/clojure-banking/README.md

 (defn transfer [from to amount]
   (when (>= (balance from) amount)
-    (Thread/sleep 20)
+    (Thread/sleep 10)
     (debit from amount)
     (credit to amount)))

 ```

-Now the concurrency test is failing?
+Failing test?
+Insufficient Funds Exception?
 WAIT WHAT HAPPENED???!!???
 We were supposed to get concurrency for free. :-( :-( :-( Time to stop and think about this.
 Can you see why our implementation of transfer is unsafe?

 Hmmm....